 In the coming months, you’ll hear about more changes to ensure we’re delivering what members and technical communicators both need and want, while stabilizing and strengthening our financial position.
 You’ll also have opportunities to share your opinions on the future direction of our Society.
 In fact, you can start today by sending your suggestions to firstname.lastname@example.org.

 At the Annual Business Meeting in late-April, I hand the gavel to Vice President Timothy Esposito, who will begin his term as President.
 I have known and worked with Tim as an STC colleague for more than a decade, and he has always impressed me as one of the Society’s most dedicated, conscientious, and consistent leaders.
 I know that STC will be in capable hands with Tim!

 In the meantime, I want to extend my deepest gratitude to the 2022-2023 Board, Committee Chairs and their teams, and staff members Liz Pohland and Erin Gallalee for their support over the past year.
 To our members, thank you for the honor and privilege of serving you as President.
 I appreciate the trust you placed in me, and I look forward to continuing to serve our Society in the future.

-AIESSA MOYNA (firstname.lastname@example.org) is the 2022-2023 President of STC.
-Her recurring column provides updates and insights on Board activities and solicits member feedback to guide ongoing decision-making.
+AIESSA MOYNA (email@example.com) is the 2022-2023 President of STC.
+Her recurring column provided updates and insights on Board activities and solicited member feedback to guide ongoing decision-making.